Operation Totalize

 In the early hours of 8 August 1944, II Canadian Corps launched the attack using mechanized infantry.
 They broke through the German front lines and captured vital positions deep in the German defences.
-It was intended that two fresh armoured divisions would continue the attack but some hesitancy by these two comparatively inexperienced divisions and German armoured counter-attacks slowed the offensive.
+It was intended that two fresh armoured divisions would continue the attack but some hesitancy by these two comparatively inexperienced divisions and German armoured counter-attacks halted this offensive.
 Having advanced 9 mi, the Allies were halted 7 mi north of Falaise and forced to prepare a fresh attack.

 Background

 Caen had been an objective of the British forces assaulting Sword Beach on D-Day.
 The German defences were discovered to be strongest in this sector and most of the German reinforcements sent to Normandy were committed to the defence of the city.
 Positional warfare ensued for the next six weeks.
 Several attempts by British and Canadian forces to capture Caen were unsuccessful until 9 July, when all of the city, north of the Orne River, was captured during Operation Charnwood.
 Between 18 July and 20 July, British forces launched Operation Goodwood to outflank the city to the east and south, while Canadian forces mounted Operation Atlantic to cross the Orne River and clear the remaining portions of the city.
 Although Operation Goodwood was halted with many tank losses, the two operations secured a bridgehead 6 mi wide and 3 mi deep south of the Orne.

 The Germans retained their hold on the commanding terrain of the Verrières Ridge 5 mi south of the city.
 The British and Canadian attacks launched around Caen (in part to distract the Germans from the western part of the front, where the First United States Army was preparing to break out of the Allied lodgement) had caused the Germans to defend Verrières ridge with some of their strongest and most determined formations, including elements of three SS Panzer divisions of the I SS Panzer Corps.

 Within 48 hours of the end of Operation Goodwood, the 2nd Canadian Infantry Division launched an attack against the "formidable" German defences on Verrières Ridge.
 The Canadians suffered over 1,300 casualties and territorial gains were minimal.
 From 25 July to 27 July, another attempt was made to take the ridge as part of Operation Spring.
 Poor execution resulted in around 1,500 Canadian casualties.
 The Battle of Verrières Ridge had claimed upwards of 2,800 Canadian casualties.
-While the ridge remained in German hands, the 2nd Canadian Infantry Division gained a foothold on the ridge between the village of Verrières to St.Martin-de-Fontenay, which would allow the troops to assemble free of German observation while they prepared to launch Totalize.
+While the ridge remained in German hands, the 2nd Canadian Infantry Division gained a foothold on the ridge between the village of Verrières to St.Martin-de-Fontenay, which would allow the troops to assemble free of German observation while they prepared to launch Operation Totalize.